Extended Formulations and Total Dual Integrality in Combinatorial Optimization

 Summary

 This is the undergraduate thesis project page of the student Henri Michel França Oliveira.
-The project is develop under the supervision of Professor Marcel K. de Carli Silva.
+The project was developep under the supervision of Professors Marcel K. de Carli Silva and Mario Leston Rey

-This project was originally developed as an undergraduate research project, and it is funded by The São Paulo Research Foundation (FAPESP).
+This work was originally developed as an undergraduate research project, and it was funded by The São Paulo Research Foundation (FAPESP), grant #2023/07025-0.

 Proposal

-The main goal of this research project is to explore and investigate how the fundamental theory of dual integrality generalizes in the context of compact extended formulations of combinatorial optimization problems.
-This research will contribute to the existing body of knowledge in the field of combinatorial optimization and has the potential to open up promising new research directions.
+The main goal of this work is to take the first steps towards possible generalizations of total dual integrality in the context of extended formulations.
+We call such a generalization extended total dual integrality.
+This work contributes to the existing body of knowledge in the field of combinatorial optimization and has the potential to open up promising new research directions.

-As it is emphasized in the introduction of the project, totally dual integral formulations play a central role in combinatorial optimization.
+The notion of totally dual integral formulations plays a central role in combinatorial optimization.
 These formulations establish min-max relations that underpin efficient algorithms for many fundamental problems.
-The project aims to explore the exciting tools and techniques that have recently emerged in the area of extended formulations and to integrate them with the concept of total dual integrality.
+In this work, we explored the exciting tools and techniques that have recently emerged in the area of extended formulations, in an attempt to integrate them with the concept of total dual integrality.

-Throughout the course of this research project, several important topics were (or will be) be studied.
-These topics may include:
+Throughout the course of this work, several important topics were covered.
+These topics include: